rilwis/private-messages-for-wordpress/readme.txt

 = 1.6 =
 * Fix empty recipient, subject and content when send PM (bug reported by Andrey Moiseyev).
-* Add Turkish language by Hüseyin Cahid Doğan.
+* Add Turkish language by H\u00FCseyin Cahid Do\u011Fan.
 Thank you.

 = 1.5 =
 * Fix URL of plugin pages.